Posthumous Academic Degrees

 Unfulfilled graduation requirements shall be waived, and a posthumous baccalaureate degree awarded, if the following conditions are met at the time of a student’s death:

-1. The student was making progress toward the degree when last enrolled and had attained a cumulative UTHSCSA grade point average of 2.00 or higher; and,
+1. The student was making progress toward the degree when last enrolled and had attained a cumulative UT San Antonio Health Science Center grade point average of 2.00 or higher; and,

-2. The student either (a) was within fifteen semester credit hours of completing all requirements for the degree, or (b) was in the final semester leading to completion, or (c) there is sufficient evidence that the deceased student would likely have completed all requirements and receive the degree.
+2. The student either (a) was within fifteen semester credit hours of completing all requirements for the degree, (b) was in the final semester leading to completion, or (c) there is sufficient evidence that the deceased student would likely have completed all requirements and received the degree.

 Posthumous Master’s Degrees